yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 - `cluster_endpoints` (Map of String) The endpoints used to connect to the cluster by region.
 - `cluster_id` (String) The ID of the cluster.
 Created automatically when a cluster is created.
 Used to get a specific cluster.
 - `database_track` (String) The track of the database.
 Stable or Preview.
+- `desired_state` (String) The desired state of the database, Active or Paused.
+This parameter can be used to pause/resume a cluster.
 - `fault_tolerance` (String) The fault tolerance of the cluster.
 - `project_id` (String) The ID of the project this cluster belongs to.
 - `restore_backup_id` (String) The ID of the backup to be restored to the cluster.